Sign Up As A Member

 • Wimbledon: 2007

-As a point of reference, the pay gap for men in women at the Australian Open in 1978 was 583%, with the men’s winner taking home 151,500 and the women’s champion netting a mere $22,200.
+As a point of reference, the pay gap for men and women at the Australian Open in 1978 was 583%, with the men’s winner taking home 151,500 and the women’s champion netting a mere $22,200.

 Although it’s worth noting that prize money at the Australian Open was equal for men and women for a few years during the 80s and 90s, it slid backward for a few years until they fully committed in 2001.

-2023 Full Breakdown
+2025 Full Breakdown

 The Australian Open has experienced significant growth in prize money since we ushered in the new millennium, with increases every year, even during the pandemic when ticket sales were heavily restricted.

-On average, prize money since 2000 has increased by 8%.
-The most significant percentage increase to prize money came in 2015 when it jumped $13 million to $40,000,000 or 21% over the prior year, while the lowest came in 2005 when prize money only moved up $100,000 to $19,100,000 for a .5% improvement over 20224.
+On average, prize money since 2000 has increased by 8.45%.
+The most significant percentage increase in prize money came in 2015 when it jumped $13 million to $40,000,000 or 21.21% over the prior year, while the lowest came in 2005 when prize money only moved up $100,000 to $19,100,000 for a 0.53% improvement over 2004.

 For comparison, I’ve converted AUS dollars to US Dollars and Sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.